tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **February 12th**
+Morning: Made some comments on `cargo-gpu`, felt a bit awkward 🙈 Gotta start now with the e2e test fail on CI, it is very weird, hopefully it takes me less than a week to fix 🤞
+Afternoon: Yay \o/ I did 🥳 e2e tests passing on CI.
+And improved a few other little things whilst I was at it.
+Now onto scrollback.
+Evcening: Beginning to implement alternate scree behaviour.
+A bit uncomfortable about basically just sending `IsAlternateScreen` messages everywhere.
+It works, but is there not another way?

 📅 **February 11th**
 Morning: Didn't stream yesterday, weird.
 So just want to continue with the e2e tests today.
 Maybe get on to supporting scrollback?
 Evening: Got all the e2e tests working locally with a `--retry 1` to get a couple of the flakey tests passing.
 But tattoy::e2e::resizing fails consistently on CI 😞